Stevesuk0/Stevesuk0/README.md

 👯 I'm a member of [Ansdoship]([Ansdoship](https://github.com/Ansdoship)) Studio.

-🔭 I'm a student in Zhengzhou 7th Middle Schools.
+🔭 I'm a student in Zhengzhou 7th Middle School.

 📫 I communicate in `Chinese`, and also `English`.